nuwave/lighthouse-docs/README.md

-# We have moved 🚚

-> The new docs are now part of the main repository https://github.com/nuwave/lighthouse
+# The docs for Lighthouse have moved to the main repository https://github.com/nuwave/lighthouse

 <img src="logo.png" width="150" height="150">